Spring Institute on Disability

-We are very excited to announce the launch of a global, accessible, and fully-virtual initiative building community of inquiry at the intersection of (dis)abilities and organizing.
+The Spring Institute is a global, accessible, and fully-virtual initiative building community of inquiry at the intersection of disabilities and organizing.
 Our Spring Institute is multi-disciplinary and multi-method.

 We use an allyship model that connects international faculty and participants (PhD students, post-doctoral students, and early career researchers interested in better understanding abilities in organizational settings).